 - Spoon the meringue into the piping bag, flipping the sides of the bag up over the glass as you fill it up.
 Once all the meringue is in and the bag is full, twist the top end, to ensure no meringue can escape.

 - Using firm, even, pressure, pipe the meringues, leaving a little space between each.
-You get a feel for the type of pressure and speed you need to use quick quickly.
-It’s weirdly kind of addictive.
-Continue piping until you’ve used all the mixture – how many you make will depend heavily on how big you decide to pipe the meringues.
+You get a feel for the type of pressure and speed you need to use quickly.
+Continue piping until you've used all the mixture – how many you make will depend heavily on how big you decide to pipe the meringues.

 - Place the meringues in the oven, as far away from the heating grill as possible (ie if the heat from your oven emanates from the top, try to put them down the bottom) and set the timer for two and a half hours.
 I like to make these as the last thing at night, and leave them to cool in the oven.